bstadick/XamarinNUnitRunner/README.md

 - Exporting results to a file
 - Searching and filtering tests
 - Configuring test settings
-- Live updates/console as tests are progressing
+- Live updates as tests are progressing
 - Remote test management

 ## Contributing